rana/ora/README.md

 Minimum requirements are Go 1.3 with CGO enabled, a GCC C compiler, and Oracle 12c (12.1.0.1.0) or Oracle Instant Client (12.1.0.1.0).

-Get the package from GitHub:
+Get the ora package from GitHub:

 	go get github.com/ranaian/ora